“Growing risk of drones to air traffic”

 The UTM system is highly automated and provides the required information to all parties involved.
 Air traffic controllers receive the data they need to ensure safety in airspace.
 Airspace users can see each other and can be seen.
 Even position data of VFR aircraft (via FLARM and ADS-B) are provided.
 Drone pilots can receive information over a web interface and manage their flights using a tablet or smartphone.

-ATM News RPAS/UAS Operations
+RPAS/UAS ATM News Operations